MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-313.md

 ![course outcome](images/AzureLabs-Lab313-00.png)

-In this course, you will learn how to implement an **Azure IoT Hub Service**, on a Virtual Machine running the Ubuntu 16.4 Operating System.
-An **Azure Function App** will then be used to receive messages from your Ubuntu device, and store the result within an **Azure Table Service**.
-You will then be able to view this data using **Power BI** on the Microsoft HoloLens.
+In this course, you will learn how to implement an **Azure IoT Hub Service** on a virtual machine running the Ubuntu 16.4 operating system.
+An **Azure Function App** will then be used to receive messages from your Ubuntu VM, and store the result within an **Azure Table Service**.
+You will then be able to view this data using **Power BI** on Microsoft HoloLens.

-The content of this course *is applicable* to IoT Edge devices, though for the purpose of this course, the focus will be on a Virtual Machine environment, so that access to a physical Edge device is not necessary.
+The content of this course *is applicable* to IoT Edge devices, though for the purpose of this course, the focus will be on a virtual machine environment, so that access to a physical Edge device is not necessary.

 By completing this course, you will learn to: